 Insertional versus Noninsertional Achilles Tendonitis

 Depending on the type of Achilles tendonitis, there are different potential causes for the ailment to occur.
 Some cases are more likely to afflict people of different ages, and people who engage in different levels of activity.
 For the most part, Achilles tendonitis is caused by abuse or neglect of the foot, but it can also be caused by unfortunate genetic factors.
 Men are more likely to develop this injury than women, as are the overweight.

-In many cases of Achilles tendinitis, the catalyst for the condition was an unreasonably high level of activity.
+In many cases, the catalyst for the condition was an unreasonably high level of activity.
 This isn’t as likely to occur in younger people who work up to a high level of activity incrementally.
-However, even in these cases, the likelihood of Achilles tendinitis is still high, simply due to frequent repetitive motions causing deterioration of the Achilles tendon over time.
+However, even in these cases, the likelihood of this condition is still high, simply due to frequent repetitive motions causing deterioration over time.

 Statistics on Incidence

 - It affects 7 out of 100,000 people on average

-- 10% of cases are from patients with previous Achilles tendon conditions
+- 10% of cases are from patients with previous conditions

 - Athletes are 24% likely to develop it